 Overview

-In this guide, you'll learn how to configure existing rules and add new rules to business events in your campaigns using the Flow Builder.
+In this guide, you'll learn how to configure existing business event rules and add new rules to business events in your campaigns using the Flow Builder.

 Why Add Business Event Rules?